-Today we posted a job on Film and TV Pro, a good source of film and television work.
+Today we posted a job on Mandy, a good source of film and television work.
 Someone applied that we were interested in hiring.
 I need to find someone fast because we’ve had our deadline brought forward.
 I looked at their profile, no mobile number listed.
 On their website, they had a dedicated contact page and yet it was blank of any contact details.
-I downloaded their TV Editor CV, and the mobile phone number on it is dead.
+I downloaded their TV Editor CV, and the mobile phone number on it was dead.
 So I have work to offer this editor, and yet they will never know they missed out on two day’s work, possibly more, and the chance to make a new contact.

 Getting a TV Editor CV right